machine mastery

 Is some channeling normal?

-Very minor channeling can occur even in great shops.
-But visible spurting, spraying, or inconsistent streams indicate a problem worth fixing.
-Your goal is even extraction—not perfection, but definitely not spray.
+Tiny imperfections happen even in good shops.
+But visible spurting, spraying, or multiple streams definitely indicate a problem worth fixing.
+You’re aiming for even extraction—not perfection, but not spray either.

 Can my cheap grinder cause channeling?

 Absolutely.
-Blade grinders and low-end burr grinders produce inconsistent particle sizes, which is a primary cause of channeling.
-Upgrading to a quality burr grinder is one of the biggest improvements you can make.
+Blade grinders and low-end burr grinders produce inconsistent particle sizes, which is a primary channeling cause.
+Upgrading your grinder is one of the biggest improvements you can make for espresso.

 Is a bottomless portafilter worth buying?

 100% yes.
-It’s the most valuable diagnostic tool for home espresso.
-Beyond diagnosis, it also motivates better puck prep because you see every flaw immediately.
+Best diagnostic tool available.
+Beyond diagnosis, it also motivates better puck prep—you see every flaw immediately.
+Hard to get lazy when you’re watching spray hit your counter.

 How do I know if it’s channeling vs. under-extraction?